NSO Pre-Arrival Checklist

 All students participate in the Priddy Experience during New Student Orientation.
 Learn more and register.

-Learn more about course registration process.
-Note the Academic Interest Survey is only for incoming first-year students.
+Learn more about the course registration process.
+Note: the Academic Interest Survey is only for incoming first-year students.

 Complete the AlcoholEdu and Sexual Assault Prevention for Undergraduates Learning Modules

-On June 10, you should receive an email message directly from Vector inviting you to complete the AlcoholEdu and Sexual Assault Prevention for Undergraduates modules.
+You will receive an email message directly to your CC Email from Vector inviting you to complete the AlcoholEdu and Sexual Assault Prevention for Undergraduates modules.

 Submit Immunization Records